1. Hour Glucose Screen in Pregnancy

 How will this affect you?

-- Gestational Diabetes goes away after your baby is born but, you will need a 2-hour glucose test to make sure you don’t have diabetes at your 6 week checkup.
+- Gestational diabetes goes away after your baby is born but, you will need a two-hour glucose test to make sure you don’t have diabetes at your six week checkup.

 - You may be at risk to develop diabetes later in life or to have gestational diabetes with other pregnancies.